ibrahim1hero1/Crosso/README.md

 # Crosso
-This is a scientific calculator mobile app to help users in calculate complicated operations, and offsure based on Calccedo Engine Library
+This is a scientific calculator mobile app designed to help users in calculate complicated operations, and offsure based on Calccedo Engine Library